 Difference Between 10K vs 10Q

-As they say, the real treasure is found in the SEC filing and they are right.
-The SEC filings by the company are indeed a treasure when looked with the right precision and eye for details which are often missed by the data sites like Yahoo Finance and other.
-The importance of these fillings for having a diligent investing decision can’t be stressed enough so to know them better, I will put forward some key differences between 10K vs 10Q:
+They say, and they are right, that the real treasure lies in the SEC filing.
+Indeed, the company’s SEC filings are a treasure when examined with the right precision and an eye for details often overlooked by data sites like Yahoo Finance and others.
+The importance of these fillings for having a diligent investing decision can’t be stressed enough, so to know them better, I will put forward some key differences between 10K and 10Q:

 - 10K Fillings are the detailed fillings done by the corporations to the SEC.

-- Very important for equity and bond investors the detailed analysis.
+- Very important for equity and bond investors is the detailed analysis.

-- 10K Fillings are annual in nature after due to filling after the last quarter.
+- 10K Fillings are annual due to filling after the last quarter.

 - 10K Fillings must be Audited before submission.

-- 10K Fillings have 5 different parts Business overview, Risk Factors, Selected Financial Data (historical data), Management Discussion and Analysis of Financial Conditions (MD&A), Results of Operations and Financial Statements.
+- 10K Fillings has 5 different parts: Business Overview, Risk Factors, Selected Financial Data (historical data), Management Discussion and Analysis of Financial Conditions (MD&A), Results of Operations, and Financial Statements.

 - Signed undertakings of the true nature of the submissions by the Chief Executive Officer and Chief Financial Officer, remuneration details of the key officers.